-- Finally add the lemon juice, salt, cumin, tahini, miso and ice cubes and blend again for another 2 minutes until well combined and fluffy.
+- Finally add the lemon juice, salt, cumin, tahini, miso and ice cubes (and the roast garlic if you're making chickpea and garlic spread) and blend again for another 2 minutes until well combined and fluffy.
 If your food processor is struggling again use a wooden spoon to beat the ingredients together until the last of the ice cubes as dissolved completely.

 - Your hummus is now done.
 Lucky Peach prefers it warm, but I quite enjoy it cold.

 - First, take a moment to resist the urge to call this garlic-hummus.
 Hummus is made with chickpeas only.
 Add anything else and it's no longer hummus.
 We're calling this a spread.
 S P R E A D.

 - Preheat an oven to 160 C.